recalledz/project-start/docs/16-water-orb.md

 - If the orb is ever drained to 0 Water it cracks, halving its maximum capacity and regeneration rate until restored.
 A cracked orb displays visible cracks on the orb graphic.
+- Disciples assigned to **Building** will automatically repair a cracked orb, requiring 2.5 minutes at base speed.
 - Orb Revival research grants access to an Orb Management panel for the Water Orb.
 - Word of Haste orb spell speeds up work tasks for one minute at the cost of 15 Water.
 - Orb Spell Strength buildings raise the Water Orb's attack damage by 20% per level.